Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 Requirements

-Geographic indicator applications must provide evidence of a particular product’s geographic/territorial origin.
+Geographic indicator applications must provide evidence of a particular product’s geographic or territorial origin.

 Expiry Date

-Geographic indicators last indefinitely from the date of the issue.
+Geographic indicators remain valid indefinitely from the date of issue.

 Requirements

-Trade names, such as business owners and other individuals involved in a business, can be protected.
+Trade names, such as those of business owners and other individuals involved in a business, can be protected.

 Expiry Date